jermarbelen/eis/README.md

+# Employess Attendance Information System

-# This is an example of functioning attendance system using php/mysql.
+This is an example of a functioning attendance system using php/mysql.
 This is not maintained anymore.